skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 entire Lorman family was wiped out when Fort Bolland fell."

 Eomer nods without commenting on the prince.
-"Would Sagemaster Teerin know where to find the Mage's Archives?"
+"Would Sagemaster Teerin know where to find the Magus Archives?"

 "Oooh.
 Interesting," Norvus says thoughtfully.

 > Yeah.
 Good question.
-As the DM, I hadn't considered this.
-Took me a
+As the dungeon master, I hadn't considered
-> few seconds to decide if he would or not.
+> this.
+Took me a few seconds to decide if he would or not.
 >
 > In fact, a lot of this conversation was unexpected.
 I thought that
 > Enoch, who translated the book, was the most likely party member to